shuque/adns_server/README.md

 ### Notes

-* dnspython's dns.zone.find_node() gives wrong result for empty non terminals, sigh.
+* dnspython's dns.zone.find_node() gives the wrong result for empty non terminals, sigh.
 This is a consequence of the fact that the zone structure is composed of a python dictionary keyed only by names with associated RRsets.
-TODO: to workaround this, I'll have to either use my own different tree-like data structure, or add one on top of dns.zone that allows me to efficiently search for all nodes including ENTs.
+  To workaround this, I use a wrapper class (Zone) that contains an additional dictionary that contains _all_ names in the zone, including empty non- terminals.
+Longer term, I'll probably implement a tree data structure to hold the zone nodes.

 ### TODO list